 Bring a Japanese Phrasebook

-The first important tip for people that don’t speak Japanese is to buy some Japanese phrasebooks.
+The first important tip for people who don’t speak Japanese is to buy some Japanese phrasebooks.
 There are many types for you to choose.
-From phrasebooks dedicated to business travel to phrasebooks oriented to help you with your vacations, without forgetting even those adapted for the daily life, you won’t lack of choice.
+From phrasebooks dedicated to business travel to phrasebooks oriented to help you with your vacations, without forgetting those adapted for daily life, you won’t lack choice.
 There are even some phrasebooks that also include a small dictionary of essential words you might need.

 Picking the right phrasebook for you is probably not easy because we all have our preferences when choosing books.
 For me, these are some of the best phrasebooks that I found really useful for the trip:

 - Lonely Planet Japanese Phrasebook & Dictionary: Great phrasebook with a small size so you can carry it around with you easily.
-Very practical because it is divided into sections (food, transports, accomodation…).
-(Check the price on lonelyplanet.com)
+Very practical because it is divided into sections (food, transportation, accommodation…).
+(Check the price on Books A Million)

-- Yubisashi Mini Japan (Yubisashi The Original ‘point and speak’ Phrasebook): This book is also very helpful because it has images that you can point to help you communicate.
+- Yubisashi Mini Japan : This book is also very helpful because it has images that you can point to help you communicate.
 It has the basic categories expected, even for emergency situations.
 Also, in a small format to carry with you all the time.
-(Check the price on Amazon.com)
+(Check the price on Books A Million)

 - Japanese Phrase Book (Eyewitness Travel Guide): Great book, but just for travel purposes.
 If you want to learn some Japanese this one won’t help you because it doesn’t have the hiragana writing system.
 Yet, it has kanji which is very helpful to find your way in the stations.
-(Check the price on Amazon.com)
+(Check the price on Books A Million)

-- Lonely Planet Fast Talk Japanese (Phrasebook): A short book with the essential for chatting in Japan.
-The phrases are available in English, hiragana and romanji so you won’t have any problems understanding the meaning.
-(Check the price on lonelyplanet.com)
+- Lonely Planet Fast Talk Japanese (Phrasebook): A short book with the essentials for chatting in Japan.
+The phrases are available in English, hiragana, and romanji so you won’t have any problems understanding the meaning.
+(Check the price on Books A Million)

 These are my favorite Japanese phrasebooks that I found clear and easy to use.
-And what’s better, they are not expensive (around $6 and $13 dollars in general).
+And what’s better, they are not expensive (around $6 and $13 USD in general).